- Best Budget Power Racks in 2021

 Folding Power Racks & Wall Mounted

 Some designs require the power rack to be mounted to a wall.
+Some of these options are even foldable.
+Foldable power racks are great options which save a lot of space for those with a smaller workout space.
 In this case, the rear side of the standard full rack is substituted with a wall bracket.
 In certain designs, these wall-mounted options are capable of folding.
 In its foldable position, the unit sits usually sits flush next to the wall it's mounted to.
 These two compact variations were designed for home gyms in mind.

 Factors to Consider For Buying a Power Rack